wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/windows-prepare/includes/prepare-deployment-workstream.md

 ## Outputs

-As the process manager, you explain that Woodgrove will have to agree on whether its infrastructure is prepared to handle a Pilot deployment of the update to a few devices.
+As the process manager, you explain that Woodgrove will have to agree on whether its infrastructure is prepared to handle a pilot deployment of the update to a few devices.
 Woodgrove will do this by comparing its infrastructure against the deployment readiness criteria outlined in the Plan phase and agreeing whether it has met all the criteria (pass) or not (fail).
-Once Woodgrove has implemented all the necessary configuration changes, it will also have to capture the final version of settings and policies so they can be referenced for Pilot deployment against a select few devices.
-You explain that Woodgrove will create to following artifacts:
+Once Woodgrove has implemented all the necessary configuration changes, it will also have to capture the final version of settings and policies so they can be referenced for a pilot deployment against a select few devices.
+You explain that Woodgrove will create the following artifacts:

 |Item  |Example format  |Description  |
 |---------|---------|---------|